Fernand Goyvaerts: Club career

 He made his début for the first team of Club Brugge at the age of 16.
 In 1958, his penalty kick against CS Verviers was decisive for the promotion of Club to the highest level in Belgian football.
 He left Club Brugge in 1962 after a conflict with the Romanian coach Norberto Höfling.
 FC Barcelona paid 5 million Belgian franc for him.
 Two years later, he was voted best foreigner of the Primera División.

 One year later, Goyvaerts left Barcelona for Real Madrid, making him the only Belgian still to have played for both Spanish giants.
 Due to injuries, he was never able to break through.
 He followed his coach Alfredo Di Stéfano to Elche CF.

 In 1971, Goyvaerts returned to Belgium.
 He went from OGC Nice to Cercle Brugge.
 Goyvaerts would go on to play for SC Lokeren, WS Lauwe and RC Tournai.

 International career

-Though being one of the most talented Belgian footballers of his era, Goyvaerts only played 8 times for the Red Devils, his lone goal coming in a match against Netherlands.
+Though being one of the most talented Belgian men's footballers of his era, Goyvaerts only played 8 times for the Red Devils, his lone goal coming in a match against Netherlands.
 At the time, professional footballers were not allowed to play for the national team.